vdjserver/vdjserver-doc/docs/admin/admin.rst

 add the data repository (repository), which should have its own VM.
 There are additional APIs from iReceptor+

+SSL Certificate for vdjserver.org
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Once a year, about a month before the expiration date, UTSW's SysOps will send an email indicated the vdjserver.org certificate will expire.
+Installing a new certificate involves these main steps:

++ Submit a TACC request for certificate renewal.
++ TACC generates a certificate signing request (CSR) and private key for vdjserver.org
++ Submit a UTSW ServiceDesk request with the CSR
++ Pay for the new certificate
++ Install the new certificate into vdjserver.org

+Because TACC controls the vdjserver.org domain, they have to generate the certificate renewal.
+Generally, after getting TACC to respond to the certificate renewal request, they can be put on the same email chain as a UTSW person, and together they work through the steps of generating a new certificate.

+Sometimes TACC will install the certificate for us, but in case they just give us the files, then we can install them.
+There are two files needed, a private key file and the certificate file.
+When installing, make copies of the existing certificates files and be careful not to accidentally overwrite or delete them.
+The private key file is put in the `/etc/pki/tls/private` directory, and the certificate file is put in the `/etc/pki/tls/certs` directory.
+In both cases, there is a `backup` subdirectory to put backup copies, e.g., with these commands where `YEAR` is the active year for the certificate.

++ ssh to vdjserver.org and become root
++ cd /etc/pki/tls/certs
++ copy certificate file to vdjserver.org.cer.YEAR
++ cp vdjserver.org.cer.YEAR backup
++ cd /etc/pki/tls/private
++ copy private key file to vdjserver.org.key.YEAR
++ cp vdjserver.org.key.YEAR backup

+If there are multiple files in the directory, and it is not clear which are the current files, look in the nginx config file, `/etc/nginx/nginx.conf`, and `ssl_certificate` and `ssl_certificate_key` will have the full path to the files.

+If you copy the new files over the old files then there is no need to modify the nginx config file, but I suggest using a `YEAR` prefix to keep the files separate.
+This helps accidentally overwriting a file.

++ edit /etc/nginx/nginx.conf and set `ssl_certificate` and `ssl_certificate_key` to
+  the absolute paths to the certificate and private key files.
++ restart nginx with `systemctl restart nginx`
++ check nginx is running and no errors with `systemctl status nginx`

+Verify that the new certificate is installed by going to vdjserver.org from your browser.
+You may need to refresh and/or clear your cache.
+Check the certificate and verify it has a new expiration date.

+Note that these instructions only apply to the vdjserver.org production machine.
+The vdj-staging, vdj-dev, and other VMs are in the tacc.utexas.edu domain.
+If the certificate expires for any of them, submit a TACC request and they will update.

 VDJServer Production
 ^^^^^^^^^^^^^^^^^^^^